RACECAR-GU/trafficgen/README.md

 ```

 ## Debugging

 When docker is running, type:
 ```
 docker ps
 ```
 to learn the name of the running container.
 (I think it's listed in the rightmost column.)
+If you used the `--name` option, you probably already know the name of the running container.

 To run a shell inside of the running container, do:
 ```
 docker exec -it -u root blissful_hertz /bin/bash
 ```
-(replace blissful_hertz with the correct name of your container)
+(replace blissful_hertz with the correct name of your container).

 If you look at the fetcher log file (above, it's called log.log), you can find the location of the Tor log file.
 For example, consider the following fetcher log line: